|Movie Title/Year and Brief Scene Description|

 The Exorcism of Emily Rose (2005)

-The trial and story of Emily were told in flashback (but moved up to the present day in the rural US), showing how she was immediately possessed as a college student alone in her room late one night at 3 am during a thunderstorm.
-She displayed double-jointed and contortionist positions and grotesque convulsions as she moaned and screamed.
+A Catholic priest was charged with negligent homicide during the exorcism of a 19 year-old Catholic college girl named Emily Rose (Jennifer Carpenter).
+He was on trial, defended by Erin Bruner (Laura Linney).
+The courtroom trial regarding the failed exorcism and the backstory of Emily were told in flashback (but moved up to the present day in the rural US), showing how she was immediately possessed as a college student alone in her room late one night at 3 am ("the devil's hour") during a thunderstorm.
+She displayed double-jointed and contortionist positions and grotesque convulsions as she moaned and screamed - she probably suffered from both psychosis and epilepsy.

 In the frightening scenes of Emily's rapidly-evolving, self-destructive, demonic spiritual possession, she spoke in tongues and destroyed religious symbols.
 She ate bugs, starved herself, practiced physical self-abuse (tore her hair out), and saw people's faces transformed into demonic faces.
 In one memorable scene in a dining hall, all she could hear was the exaggerated sounds of knives and forks clinking on plates.